Govardhan-17/AI-Medical-Report-Assistant/README.md

 # 🔑 Environment Variables

-Create a file named `.env` in the project root.
+Create a `.env` file in the project root.

 ```env
 GEMINI_API_KEY=YOUR_GEMINI_API_KEY
 ```

-You can generate a Gemini API key from:
+Generate your Gemini API Key from:

 https://aistudio.google.com/app/apikey